VATSALVARSHNEY108/B.O.I.-MARK-2/docs/LETTER_WRITING_FEATURE.md

 ### Voice Commands

-Simply say any of these commands to your VATSAL assistant:
+Simply say any of these commands to your BOI assistant:

 ```
 "Write a letter to principal for 2 days holiday"